rubys/bootstrap/bylaws.md

 ### Section 2.7 - Participation

-Participation in Projects sponsored by the JS Foundation shall not be limited to Members, but may be subject to such operating procedures and terms of participation and other rules as may from time to time be approved by the Board.
+Participation in Projects sponsored by the $FOUNDATION shall not be limited to Members, but may be subject to such operating procedures and terms of participation and other rules as may from time to time be approved by the Board.

 ### Section 2.8 - Subsidiaries, Etc.

-(a)     Only the legal entity which has been accepted as a Member of the JS Foundation and its Subsidiaries (as defined below) shall be entitled to enjoy the rights and privileges of such Membership;
+(a)     Only the legal entity which has been accepted as a Member of the $FOUNDATION and its Subsidiaries (as defined below) shall be entitled to enjoy the rights and privileges of such Membership;
 provided, however, that such Member and its Subsidiaries shall be treated together as a single Member.
-For purposes of this Section, the term “Subsidiaries” shall mean all Related Companies (as defined below) that a Member controls or is affiliated with (as defined in Section 2.8(b) below).
+For purposes of this Section, the term "Subsidiaries" shall mean all Related Companies (as defined below) that a Member controls or is affiliated with (as defined in Section 2.8(b) below).

 (b)      Only one Member which is part of a group of Related Companies shall be entitled to have a representative on the Board at one time.
-For purposes of these By-laws, the term “Related Company” shall mean any entity which controls or is controlled by a Member or which, together with a Member, is under the common control of a third party, in each case where such control results from ownership, either directly or indirectly, of more than fifty percent of the voting securities or membership interests of the entity in question; and “Related Companies” are entities that are each a Related Company of a Member.
+For purposes of these By-laws, the term "Related Company" shall mean any entity which controls or is controlled by a Member or which, together with a Member, is under the common control of a third party, in each case where such control results from ownership, either directly or indirectly, of more than fifty percent of the voting securities or membership interests of the entity in question; and "Related Companies" are entities that are each a Related Company of a Member.

 (c)     No Related Company of a Platinum, Gold, or Silver Member may apply for Membership as a Platinum, Gold, or Silver Member for so long as the existing Platinum, Gold, or Silver Member retains its